 The Comey Letter

 Polling averages extend back in time, and some states didn’t have many recent polls conducted after James Comey’s first letter to Congress that the FBI would investigate new emails to see if they were significant to the agency’s earlier investigation into Clinton’s emails.
-They weren’t.
+They weren’t, he later said.

 Trump prevailed in states without robust early voting, such as Pennsylvania and Michigan, which could indicate a last-minute switch in opinions due to the letter.